Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 {{< code file="/static/svartalfheim/interpreter.py" language="py" >}}

 This interpreter stops every time that the VM patches the native code section of the binary, this way I can stop whenever IO is performed, dump the binary and analyse it.

 The VM patches the native code a total of 7 times:

-* Setup a syscall to write to prompt on stdout
+* Setup a syscall to write the prompt on stdout
-* Immediately after, reset the native code the its original content
+* Immediately after, reset the native code to its original content
 * Setup a syscall to read the flag from stdin
-* Immediately after, reset the native code the its original content
+* Immediately after, reset the native code to its original content
 * Setup a syscall to write the flag validation
-* Immediately after, reset the native code the its original content
+* Immediately after, reset the native code to its original content
 * Setup a syscall to exit the program instead of the `execve` it again

 Investigating the third dumped binary will show us the flag address given to `read`, which will allow us to inject it in our interpreter: